rishykun/6470-2015/atwexpress/ISSUES.md

 why is Created and Collaborated populateed 6 times (appended) instead of resetting and adding

 todo:
+- initial resize of sign modal doesn't work
+- if user goes to /signin state, closes modal, and tries to click login locally, the modal won't repop, that's becuz the state didnt change, its still signin, should have modal close redirect state
+- remember me
 -add user field for signup/signin
 -receive
 -automatically generate item.config for each upload